Admission and Selection

-We accept all CLEP and advanced placement credits provided the awarding institution is accredited by one of the following accreditors and provides sufficient and official documentation.
+We accept all CLEP and advanced placement credits provided the awarding institution is regionally accredited and provides sufficient and official documentation.

 - Applicants who have made grades of less than “C” in required courses are required to repeat those courses.
 (Both grades are utilized in computing grade point averages.)